Scythe Blades

 Well, we break the established rules when it comes to scythes and join the complexity-prone crowd.
 We feel justified doing so, because we've put considerably more energy towards educating the public about scythes than selling them.
 We also do not sell anything (to the point of turning down a potential sale) that we think may be a poor choice (or a needless addition) for any specific customer -- an approach requiring also more time than has been accepted as "realistic".
 Given such guidelines, offering many choices is only natural.
 Although such diversity is not necessary, our selection, as we see it, ought to be viewed as a temporary scythe-lover's treat.
 (Read more)

-For descriptions of the individual blades, click here.
+For blade descriptions click here.

 If it interests you to know why some blades of the same length and with the same labels are priced differently, here is an explanation.

-#00 -- "The Hand-Powered Weed Whacker" (see description page)
+#00 - " Hand-Powered Weed Whacker" (see description page)

 40 cm - 425g - Tang steepness 25° - $ 34.00